 The Starter hosting package from HostPapa is a wordpress hosting package starting at $3.95 per month.
 We’ve rated it a 3 out of 5 overall.

-Some notable features included with this web hosting package are fully managed by hosting company (no worring about server maintenance), 2 websites allowed, SSD hard drive storage (solid state drive for much faster load times), fully optimized and well-tuned for WordPress, 100GB storage available and SSL certificate included (so you can have a HTTPS website).
+Some notable features included with this web hosting package are SSL certificate included (so you can have a HTTPS website), fully managed by hosting company (no worring about server maintenance), 100GB storage available, fully optimized and well-tuned for WordPress, SSD hard drive storage (solid state drive for much faster load times) and 2 websites allowed.

 HostPapa Starter Hosting Account Features